nitrocosis/GGMusic/README.md

 ## Limitations

-This app will not work for users with an Apple Music subscription from family sharing.
+1. This app will not work for users with an Apple Music subscription from family sharing.
+2. This app requires that the "iCloud Music Library" setting is enabled.